wrongu/Stella/README.md

 Since the server always has the authoritative copy of any file, the editor must poll the server frequently for updates.
 The editor should never assume that its version of the JSON file is more recent than the server's.

+__Groups__

+If you want multiple editors to share an undo/redo stack, put them into the same _group_.
+Edits are tagged in the database with a group id.
+Undo/Redo applies only to edits made by that editor's group.
+Editors are in charge of keeping track of their own group's id.
+You may get unexpected behavior if editors unknowingly share a group id.
+It's a feature, not a bug.

+---

-RESTful API: first draft
+RESTful API: early draft (subject to change)
 ------

 Here is an outline of the editor-server protocol.
 HTTP requests are sent to the local server (base-path `http://127.0.0.1:8080`).

 Unless otherwise specified, all commands are with respect to a single document (that is, you can send a change to one document, no more no fewer).

-__Headers__

-The request header specifies metadata.

-* `X-STELLA-GROUP` is the editor's group-id.
-* `X-STELLA-DOCUMENT` is the relative path of the document to which the current request applies
-* `X-STELLA-REVISION` is the revision of the current document last given

 __Content__

 Content is in JSON format.
 More specifically, the server expects delta-JSON format.
 This means that the editor should only send the name-value pairs of properties that have changed.
 Think of it as the minimum-data that can be used by undo/redo (only update the fields that are affected).
-See the section "Editing Rules" below
+See the section "Editing Rules" below.
+Note that sending the whole document each time will work, but with more overhead.

 __Document Management__

-* __Create a JSON file:__ `PUT or POST /create`; requires the `X-STELLA-DOCUMENT` header
+* __Create a JSON file:__ `PUT /{path}` where `{path}` is the relative path to the document you wish to create.
-* __Delete a JSON file:__ `PUT or POST /delete`; requires the `X-STELLA-DOCUMENT` header
+* __Delete a JSON file:__ `DELETE /{path}` where `{path}` is the relative path to the document you wish to delete.
-* open and save are not needed since documents are managed by a database (they are implicit)

 __Editing__

+All edits are communicated by a `POST` request.
+The JSON content is used for both content and metadata; it will have a structure as shown below.
+Editors are expected to supply their own `group`.
+See the section on "Editors" at the beginning of this document.

+	{
+	action: "edit",
+	group: "my-group-id",
+	content: { ... }
+	}

-* __Make a change:__ `POST /edit`; requires `GROUP` and `DOCUMENT` headers.
-Content is delta-JSON (see "Editing Rules" below).
+* __Make a change:__ `POST /{path}` where `action` is `"edit"` and `content` is the delta-JSON for this change.
-* __Undo:__ `POST /undo`; requires `GROUP` and `DOCUMENT` headers, no content
+* __Undo:__ `POST /{path}` where `action` is `"undo"` and `content` may be left blank
-* __Redo:__ `POST /redo`; requires `GROUP` and `DOCUMENT` headers, no content
+* __Redo:__ `POST /{path}` where `action` is `"redo"` and `content` may be left blank

 __Refresh__ Changes should not be stored in the editor.
 Any user actions should be immediately sent to the server.
 Meanwhile, the editor should also be polling the server frequently to get the latest authoritative copy.

-* __Refresh:__ `GET /refresh`; requiers all headers; The server's response-header will contain a _revision number_ in `X-STELLA-REVISION`.
-It is the responsibility of the editor to keep track of this number and supply it with the next refresh.
-This is used because the server sends back the delta-JSON of updates *since the last request*.
-If your editor doesn't support delta-JSON and you want the whole document each time, don't supply any revision number OR set it to 0.

-__Git__

-To be determined later.
-Things to think about now:

-* git does not interface directly with mongodb documents, as far as I know.
-This means that there must be files on-disk.
-When does the server write to these?
-* should the server maintain control over all git functions?
-(I'm going with "yes")
-* the best solution I have so far is to replicate the github api inside stella.. or at least the few functions we need.
+* __Refresh:__ `GET /{path}` where the content is JSON and specifies a revision number.
+The server will respond with a single block of delta-JSON corresponding to all changes since the given revision.
+If you want to receive the whole document, you may either set `revision` to -1 OR leave the content blank.

+		{
+		revision: <revision-number>
+		}

 ---